MoCCA 2026 Application

 Work In Progress PDF

-Books and Zines Exhibited In The Past
+Returning Books and Zines

-Everything Is Beautiful, And I’m Not Afraid (2020)
+Everything Is Beautiful, And I’m Not Afraid (Andrews McMeel, 2020)

 This one-of-a-kind graphic novel explores the poetics of searching for connection, belonging, and identity through the fictional life of a young, queer immigrant.
 Inspired by the creator's own experiences as a queer, China-born illustrator living in the United States, Everything Is Beautiful, and I'm Not Afraid has an undeniable memoir quality to its recollection and thought-provoking accounts of what it's like to navigate the complexities of seeking belonging—mentally and geographically.

-No Word Island PDF
+No Word Island (2024)

 <What can’t you express in English?> No Word Island is a comic that challenges the convention of how non-English words are depicted in immigrant comics, and explores the limit of language and the power of visual imagination.

+Self-published.
 Printed locally in New York Chinatown

 Prints